NKI-CCB/imfusion/docs/home.rst

   effects for a single insertion in a specific sample, or determine the general effect of insertions on a given gene within the tumor cohort.

-For more details on the approach and a comparison with existing DNA-sequencing approaches, please see our preprint *"Identifying transposon insertions and their effects from RNA-sequencing data"* on bioRxiv.
+For more details on the approach and a comparison with existing DNA-sequencing approaches, please see our paper "Identifying transposon insertions and their effects from RNA-sequencing data" (*submitted*).

 Where to start?
 ---------------